-- a) The accompanying financial report of Paragon Australian Long Short Fund is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Fund's financial position as at 30 June 2021 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and the Corporations Regulations 2001; and - the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.
+- a) The accompanying financial report of Paragon Australian Long Short Fund is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Fund's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001; - b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.

-Emphasis of matter - fair value measurement of financial assets
+Emphasis of Matter - fair value measurement of financial assets

-We draw attention to note 4 in the financial statements which identifies that the Fund has an investment in iSignthis Limited (ASX: ISX) with a total carrying value at \$2,305,500 at 30 June 2021.
-This investment was classified as a level 3 financial asset given the security remained in suspension from active trading at balance date by the ASX.
-This condition along with other matters as set forth in Note 4 details the director's valuation basis and assessment for this investment.
+We draw attention to note 4 in the financial statements which identifies that the Fund has an investment in Southern Cross Payments Limited (ASX: SP1) (Formerly iSignthis Limited) (ASX: ISX)) and its European Subsidiary ISX Financial EU Plc (ISXFEU) with a total carrying value at \$2,305,500 at 30 June 2023.
+Further the note identifies that the Fund has an investment of a carrying value of \$1,000,000 in unlisted stock Lattitude 66 Cobalt Limited.
+Both of the before mentioned investments have been classified as tier 3.
+These matters as set forth in Note 4 details the director's valuation basis and assessment for this investment.
 Our opinion is not modified in respect of this matter.